 - Mass Effect

 - RIG helmets from Dead Space, although this is more from being glowy than mirrored; in the Anime we can see the wearer's faces just fine.
-The Astronaut Suit from DS 3 plays this straight; a mirrored section folds down over the face when entering Vacuum.
+The Astronaut Suit from Dead Space 3 plays this straight; a mirrored section folds down over the face when entering Vacuum.

 - Dawn of War